Plan Your Next Trip Around These Hotels That Have Amazing Cyber Monday Deals

-As shops across the country shut their doors after the exhausting 24 hours that has been Black Friday, consumers anxiously await for round two of the holiday shopping event, anticipating some equal or even better deals on Cyber Monday.
+As shops across the country shut their doors after the exhausting 24 hours that has been Black Friday, consumers anxiously wait for round two of the holiday shopping event, anticipating some equal or even better deals on Cyber Monday.

 Travel bugs will be excited to hear that several hotels are offering some amazing deals for the online shopping holiday, as noted by Forbes, making for the perfect time to book their next hotel stay.